YehonadavYadai/ex3.py/README.md

 Authors: Raphael Suliman and Yehonadav Yadai this project is to implement directed weighted data structure and graph algorithms using Python Programming language, in this project we have three parts:

+# GraphAttributes class:
+main methods:
+1. add_edge_from- add edge that come to self  by added the src node id to dict by pair (id,weight)

+2.add_edges_towards-add edge that come from self by added the dest node id to dict by pair (id,weight)

+3.get_id - return the id of the node.

+4.set_tag - set tag to seld_node

+5.get_tag- return the tag of the node.

+6.repr- represent the way "node" will be print.

+7. setPosition - set a pos to self_node.

+8. getPos(self)- return the pos of self_node.

+9.  x - return x value of pos of self_node

+10. def y-return x value of pos of self_node.

 # DiGraph class:
 main methods:
 1. add_edge- add edge to the Graph with the wighte of the edge, return True if the edge was added to the Graph, False if not.